andycroll/andycroll.com/_posts/2017/2017-12-11-set-title-in-the-view-template-using-content-for.md

 ## But why?

-Using `content_for` in this way keeps information about how to render the page inside the relevant view template.
-It also avoids cluttering the controller with non-business logic.
+Using `content_for` keeps information about how to render the page inside the relevant view template, it avoids cluttering the controller with non-business logic.

-You also avoid creating yet another 'magic' instance variable that gets automatically revealed to the view by Rails.
+You avoid creating yet another 'magic' instance variable that gets automatically passed to the view by Rails.

-Another heuristic for using this technique is that when rendering JSON and/or AJAX from the same restful action, those versions don't need a page title, indicating it belongs in the HTML view template.

-You _can_ also use the `content_for` in multiple places in your views and the values are concatenated when they are `yield`ed in the layout.
-Not so useful in this case... but good to know.
+Here's another way you know I'm right about how you should set your page titles.
+Rendering JSON or AJAX from the same RESTful controller action doesn't require adding a page title.
+Therefore, it's clear that this information should live with the relevant HTML view template.

 ## Why not?